-Accessing the property at runtime is an expensive operation for the first time, as it requires fetching the record from the Airtable server.
-Once the record is fetched it is cached in memory, so subsequent access are fast.
-There are techniques to cache foreign records in advance (@TODO document).
+Accessing a SingleRecordLinkField property at runtime is an expensive operation for the first time, as it requires fetching each linked record from the Airtable server.
+Once the linked record is fetched it is cached in memory, so subsequent accesses are fast.
+Pyrtable also provides mechanisms to cache foreign records in advance.